Mehdi0xC/clic/README.md

 Official implementation of the paper:  CLiC: Concept Learning in Context

 # How to run the code
-`learning.py` should be used to learn a concept from a source image and saving the parameters. `transfer.py` should be used to transfer a learned concept to a target image.
-Both source and target images should have masks specifying the desired regions.
+- `learning.py` should be used to learn a concept from a source image and saving the parameters.
+- `transfer.py` should be used to transfer a learned concept to a target image.
+- Both source and target images should have masks specifying the desired regions.
+- High-level configs are being obtained from `configs/default.yaml` but can be overridden by providing arguments.
-View/run `reproduce.sh` to see further information on how to run the code.
+- View or run `reproduce.sh` for more information on how to execute the code.

 # Citation
 To cite the paper please use the following bibtex: